mnot/I-D/Abandoned/http2-encryption/draft.md

 it will prevent wide deployment of the new protocol (i.e., it couldn't be used with those products for HTTP URIs; only HTTPS URIs).

 2. It has been reported that surveillance of HTTP traffic takes place on a broad scale {{xkeyscore}}.
-While the IETF does not take a formal, moral position on wiretapping, we do have a strongly held belief "that both commercial development of the Internet and adequate privacy for its users against illegal intrusion requires the wide availability of strong cryptographic technology" {{RFC2804}}.
+While the IETF does not take a formal, moral position on wiretapping, we do have a strongly held belief "that both commercial development of the Internet and adequate privacy for its users against illegal intrusion requires the wide availability of strong cryptographic technology"
+{{RFC2804}}.
 This requirement for privacy is further reinforced by {{RFC6973}}.

-As a result, we decided to revisit the issue of how encryption is used in HTTP/2.0 at IETF87.
+As a result, we decided to revisit the issue of how encryption is used in HTTP/2 at IETF87.

 # Frequently Asked Questions

-## Will this make encryption mandatory in HTTP/2.0?
+## Will this make encryption mandatory in HTTP/2?

 Not in the sense that this proposal would have it required (with a MUST) in the specification.

-What might happen, however, is that some browser implementers will take the flexibility that this approach grants and decide to not negotiate for HTTP/2.0 without one of the encryption profiles.
-That means that servers would need to implement one of the encryption-enabling profiles to interoperate using HTTP/2.0 for HTTP URIs.
+What might happen, however, is that some browser implementers will take the flexibility that this approach grants and decide to not negotiate for HTTP/2 without one of the encryption profiles.
+That means that servers would need to implement one of the encryption-enabling profiles to interoperate using HTTP/2 for HTTP URIs.

 ## No certificate checks?
 Really?

-h2r has the effect of relaxing certificate checks on "http://" - but not "https://" - URIs when TLS is in use.
-Since TLS isn't in use for any "http://" URIs today, there is no net loss of security, and we gain some privacy from passive attacks.
+Since TLS isn't in use for any "http" URIs today, there is no net loss of security, and we gain some privacy from passive attacks.

 This makes TLS significantly simpler to deploy for servers; they are able to use a self-signed certificate.

-Additionally, it is possible to detect some attacks by remembering what certificate is used in the past "pinning" or third-party verification of the certificate in use.
-This may offer a way to gain stronger authentication of the origin server's identity, and mitigate downgrade attacks (although doing so is out of the scope of this document).
+With the `HTTP-TLS` header field, we are able to gain a measure of protection.

 ## Why do this if a downgrade attack is so easy?

 There are many attack scenarios (e.g., third parties in coffee shops) where active attacks are not feasible, or much more difficult.

 Additionally, active attacks can often be detected, because they change protocol interactions; as such, they bring a risk of discovery.

-## Why Have separate relaxed protocol identifiers?

-If all implementations agree that using TLS for "http://" URIs always means that the certificate checks are "relaxed", it could be that there is no need for a separate protocol identifier.
-However, this needs to be discussed.